 Arterial ulcers are also called ischemic ulcers.
 These types of ulcers occur when the arteries in a person’s body do not deliver the necessary amount of blood to the lower extremities, including the legs, ankles, and feet.
 As a result of the lack of blood flow, the tissues in the lower extremities get deprived of oxygen and can begin to break down, resulting in an open wound.
 But, arterial ulcers can also develop due to scrapes and cuts that are prevented from healing due to the lack of blood flow.

-Arterial ulcers occur b/c the body does not deliver the necessary amount of blood to the lower body extremties, like the legs, feet and ankles.
+Arterial ulcers occur b/c the body does not deliver the necessary amount of blood to the lower body extremities, like the legs, feet, and ankles.